We independently evaluate all of our recommendations. If you click on links we provide, we may receive compensation.

 How We Tested the Composters

-We tested a total of 18 composters in various gardens (for outdoor composters) and in different kitchens (for countertop composters) around the country.
-Outdoor composters were set in sunny spots to provide warmth, but not too much heat, for the best results.
-All composters were evaluated on design, capacity, odor control, quality, and value
+We've tested a total of 22 composters over the last year.
+We initially tested 18 composters in various gardens (for outdoor composters) and in different kitchens (for countertop composters) around the country.
+We evaluated each type of composter on its design, capacity, odor control, quality, and value.

-We started by assembling the composters where required, noting the difficulty of doing so.
-Each composter or composting bin was then placed in an appropriate spot, and food scraps, along with other green and brown waste, were added regularly until the composter was full.
-We added a variety of food waste and other materials, including fruit and vegetable scraps, eggshells, coffee grounds, grass clippings, leaves, shredded newspaper, pine needles, peanut shells, and sawdust.
+For the original 18 we tested at home, we assembled and placed each composter either outdoors or inside, depending on the type.
+Over the testing period, we added a variety of food waste and other materials, including fruit and vegetable scraps, eggshells, coffee grounds, grass clippings, leaves, shredded newspaper, pine needles, peanut shells, and sawdust.
 The goal was to achieve a ratio of 30 parts dried brown material to every 1 part fresh green material as closely as possible.

-Other than worm composters, which do not require outside mixing, tumbling composters were turned, and a pitchfork, shovel, or other tool was used to mix the decomposing materials in other types of composters at least once per week.
-At the end of the initial 4-week testing period, all bins and composters were evaluated for the ease or difficulty of adding scraps and mixing the decomposing compost.
+Other than worm composters, which do not require outside mixing, we turned each pile, either with the tumbling mechanism or a pitchfork, shovel, or other tool, to mix the decomposing materials at least once per week.
+We evaluated the ease or difficulty of adding scraps and mixing the decomposing compost.
 We noted if there was any odor during the testing session and if any pests, such as fruit flies or other insects, were attracted to the composter or bin.
+For smaller bins, we noted how easy they were to clean and how portable they were for carrying to a larger outdoor composter, or curbside bin.

 A person putting together a Exaco Aerobin 113 gal.
 Composter